-(Revised 11/2020)
+(Revised 03/2021)

-To file Annual Information Returns correctly, below are the requirements for identifying and classifying reportable payments.
+To file the Annual Information Returns correctly, below are the requirements for identifying and classifying reportable payments.

-Payee Data Record form, STD.
+Purpose of the Payee Data Record form, STD.
 204

 The Payee Data Record form, STD.
 204 must be completed by suppliers.
 The purpose of the STD.
 204 form is to obtain payee information for income tax reporting and to ensure tax compliance with federal and state law.
 The STD.
 204 is required for any non-governmental entity or individual entering into a transaction that may lead to a payment from the state.
 Therefore, a completed, dated, and signed STD.
 204 with handwritten or electronic signature must be on file with the state before payments are disbursed.

-Electronic signatures must meet the requirements of the Secretary of State, California Code of Regulations, Title 2 Division 7, Chapter 10, section 22003.
+Electronic signatures must meet the Secretary of State’s requirements in the California Code of Regulations, Title 2 Division 7, Chapter 10, section 22003.
 The original form must also be available and provided upon request.
-For more information on electronic signatures, California Civil Code sections 1633.1 through 1633.17.
+More information on electronic signatures is provided in the California Civil Code sections 1633.1 through 1633.17.

 A completed STD.
 204 is necessary to determine what payments are reportable by the payee and must be attached to each contract.
 For non-contract transactions, a completed STD.
-204 must be retained in the agency’s/department’s business services or accounting office.
+204 must be retained in the agency/department.
 A completed STD.
 204 is also required for non-state employees authorized to receive travel expense reimbursements directly from agencies/departments before the reimbursement is paid.

 The payee will provide the following information on the STD.
-204 in accordance with and RTC sections 18646 and 18661.
+204 in accordance with IRC section 6109(a) and RTC sections 18646 and 18661.
 Instructions for the payee are provided on page 2 of the form.

+Completing the Payee Data Record form, STD.
+204

+Section 1-Payee Information

-Complete legal business name and reporting address of the payee doing business with the state.
-The business owner's full name is required if the business is a sole proprietorship or a single member Limited Liability Company (LLC).
-The name of the business or owner should match the name on the payee’s federal tax return.
+Complete the name and mailing address of the payee doing business with the state.
+Enter the name that appears on the payee’s federal tax return.
+The name provided shall be the tax liable party.
+The mailing address is where the payee will receive information returns.
+Use form STD.
+205, Payee Data Record Supplement to provide the payee’s remittance address information if different than the mailing address on STD.
+204.

+Section 2-Entity Type

+Check the payee entity type box by following the instructions on page 2 of the STD.
+204.

-Payee entity type and the Taxpayer Identification Number (TIN).
+Section 3-Tax Identification Number

+Enter the payee’s Taxpayer Identification Number (TIN).
+The TIN must match the name given in Section 1-Payee Information.
+Refer to the instructions on page 2 of the STD.
+204 for the TIN requirements.
 Payees must provide one of the following applicable TINs:

 Social Security Number (SSN)